nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 3. `ActivityDeleteCommand#run` method is then invoked to run the `activity /delete` command.
 4. Once the command runs, `ActivityDeleteCommand#run` method invokes the `Manager#getProfile` method to retrieve the `Profile` object which stores the list of sessions.
 5. The `Profile#getSession` method is called to retrieve the `Session` object which the activity that the user wishes to delete is stored in.
-    - If the session does not exist, a message indicating that there is no such session is printed using `TextUi#printlnMessage` and control is given back to `SplitLah`.
+    - If the session does not exist, a message indicating that there is no such session is printed using `TextUI#printlnMessage` and control is given back to `SplitLah`.
     - Else, the `Session` object that the activity is stored in is returned.
 6. Once the `Session` object is retrieved, the `Session#removeActivity()` method is invoked to remove the `Activity` object from the list of activities stored.
-   - If the activity does not exist, a message indicating that there is no such activity is printed using `TextUi#printlnMessage` and control is given back to `SplitLah`.
+   - If the activity does not exist, a message indicating that there is no such activity is printed using `TextUI#printlnMessage` and control is given back to `SplitLah`.
    - Else, the `Activity` object is removed from the list of activities.
 8. After the activity is removed from the `Session` object, `Manager#saveProfile` is called to save the changes to the local storage file.
 9. The `Manager` object then runs `Storage#saveProfileToFile` to save the updated profile to the local storage file.
-10. The `ActivityDeleteCommand` object then prints a message indicating that an activity has been successfully deleted with `TextUi#printlnMessage`.
+10. The `ActivityDeleteCommand` object then prints a message indicating that an activity has been successfully deleted with `TextUI#printlnMessage`.

 ### Edit an activity